mcraiha/avaloniaui.net/wwwroot/docs/tutorial/creating-a-view.md

 We're not going to touch the code-behind file for a little while, but notice that the class is called `TodoListView` and it's located in the `Todo.Views` namespace.

+**NOTE: If you created this from the dotnet command line tool the namespace in the auto-generated file will not be `Todo.Views` but instead will be the default `AvaloniaAppTemplate.Namespace` string.
+This will be in both the `TodoListView.xaml` and `TodoListView.xaml.cs` files.
+You need to manually substitutethese stand-in values for the real values before compiling.**

 # Edit the UserControl

 Edit the contents of `Views/TodoListView.xaml` to contain the following: